Choline: Signs of Deficiency, Benefits, and Food Sources

 Phosphatidylethanolamine N-methyltransferase or PEMT for short is a gene that encodes the enzyme that helps to convert phosphatidylethanolamine (PE) to phosphatidylcholine (PC) through methylation in your liver.
 After this conversion, PC can release choline to improve your body’s choline levels.

 PEMT is mostly expressed in your liver and plays an important role in PC production and healthy liver choline levels (25, 26).
-A 2003 study published in The Biochemical Journal has found that mice that were deficient in PEMT had low choline levels despite a choline-rich diet and supplementation (27).
+A 2003 study published in The Biochemical Journal found that mice that were deficient in PEMT had low choline levels despite a choline-rich diet and supplementation (27).

 According to a 2007 randomized controlled trial published in the American Journal of Clinical Nutrition, younger, premenopausal women are less likely to develop choline deficiency-related fatty liver disease (28).
 This happens because estrogen levels drop after menopause.